intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 ### Future Directions

 {{CLAISE}} highlighted the challenges of integrating data models across different silos, protocols, and data structures, emphasizing the need for a machine-readable approach to expose semantics.
-A potential solution was proposed using a knowledge graph based on the Semantic Web Stack, along with the need to define a basic ontology for the networking domain in an iterative manner.
+A potential solution was proposed using a knowledge graph based on the Semantic Web Stack, along with the need to define a basic ontology for the networking domain in an iterative manner. {{WATSEN}} recommends prioritizing the following areas: (1) RESTCONF (including YANG-Push Lite), (2) the Network Management Datastore Architecture (NMDA), (3) Data Model Adapters, and (4) Device Protocol Adapters. {{WILTON}} recommends reducing unnecessary complexity, delivering timely solutions, fostering open collaboration between vendors and operators, and prioritizing simplicity.
+Practical suggestions include focusing on YANG-Push Lite, introducing YANG 2.0 through incremental updates, developing NETCONFv2, and managing IETF YANG models as code or APIs rather than embedding them within RFCs.

 ### Discussion

+The open discussion delved into the absence of NMDA in OpenConfig, the history of introducing gNMI in the IETF, and the challenges of building consensus on common ground and converging on a single protocol.
+It also explored approaches to handling YANG models within the IETF, such as leveraging GitHub, along with the challenges associated with its use.
+The discussion emphasized the need for process experimentation, particularly at the working group or area level, and considered ways to involve operators in an iterative process.

+Some topics absent from the workshop discussions included tooling and strategies to support tool development.
+The primary focus was on YANG and NETCONF/RESTCONF, while several other network management protocols and techniques currently used received little attention.

 ## Key Takeaways {#key}